 It is well-known that group testing is an efficient strategy to screen for the presence of a virus.
-It consists of pooling n individual samples with a single test using RT-PCR.
+It consists in pooling n individual samples with a single test using RT-PCR.
 If no individual in the group is infected, the group test is negative.
 Thus, a single test may reveal this crucial information.
-We show how group testing can be optimised in three applications to multiply the power of tests against Covid-19: Estimating virus prevalence to measure the evolution of the pandemic, bringing negative groups back to work to exit the current lockdown, and testing for individual infectious status to treat sick people.
-For an infection level around 2%, group testing could multiply the power of testing by a factor of 20.
+We show how group testing can be optimized in three applications to multiply the power of tests against Covid-19 : Estimating virus prevalence to measure the evolution of the pandemic; bringing negative groups back to work to exit the current lockdown; and testing for individual infectious status to treat sick people.
+For an infection level around 2%, group testing could multiply the power of testing by a factor 20.
 The implementation of this strategy in the short run requires limited investments and could bypass the current immense shortage of testing capacity.

-1. Introduction
+1 Introduction

 As the coronavirus pandemic develops, governments around the world have now reacted and imposed lockdowns in many countries.
-Since India imposed strict lockdown restrictions on more than 1.3 billion residents, the total world population under lockdown is now around three billion.
+Since India imposed strict lockdown restrictions on more that 1.3 Billion residents, the total world population under lockdown is now around 3 Billion.
 By stopping many production processes, the economic cost of the lockdown is very large.
-For example, Thunstrom et al. (2020) estimate the cost of the lockdown in the US at \$7.2 trillion.
-Finding a way forward is a critical issue.
-No doubt that the decision to unlock people in the next few weeks or months will be a complex political,
+For example, [12] estimates the cost of the lockdown in the United States at 7.2 trillion USD.
+Finding a way is

-The authors are grateful to Marija Backovic, John Cochrane, Romain Gérémi, Mélanie Gollier, Julie Harou, Margarita Kirneva, Larry Kotlikoff, Michael Kotlikoff, Marc M ́ezard, Vincent Rollet, David Sraer, Stephane Straub, and Charlotte Wiatroweski as well as participants to the USC workshop "The Economics of the Covid-19 Crisis" for useful comments.
+\The authors are grateful to John Cochrane, Romain Gérémi, Mélanie Gollier, Julie Harou, Margarita Kirneva, Larry Kotlikoff, Michael Kotlikoff, Marc Mézard, Vincent Rollet, David Sraer, Stephane Straub and Charlotte Wiatroweski as well as participants to the USC workshop "The Economics of the Covid-19 Crisis" for useful comments.

-Director, Toulouse School of Economics and Professor of Economics, University of Toulouse-Capitole.
+$^{\dagger}\mbox{Toulouse}$ School of Economics, University of Toulouse-Capitole.

-Director of Research, CNRS - CREST and Professor, Ecole polytechnique and London School of Economics.
+&lt;sup>‡CNRS - CREST, Ecole polytechnique, and London School of Economics.

-health, social, and economic issue.
-A major risk exists that once the pandemic slows down or appears to be under control and lockdown measures are lifted, new waves of Covid-19 reappear.
-The 20th century has known three influenza pandemics: the 1918 'Spanish flu', the 1957 'Asian flu', and the 1968 H3N2 'Hong Kong flu'.
-The 21st century has already witnessed the 2009 'Swine Flu'.
-These four pandemics came in waves, with subsequent waves being more deadly than the first (Miller et al. 2009).
+therefore a critical issue.
+No doubt that the decision to unlock people in the next few weeks or months will be a complex political, health, social and economic issue.
+A major risk exists that, once the pandemic slows down or appears to be under control and lockdown measures are lifted, new waves of Covid-19 reappear.
+The 20th century has known three influenza pandemics: the 1918 "Spanish flu", the 1957 "Asian flu", and the 1968 H3N2 "Hong Kong flu", and the 21st century has already witnessed 2009 "Swine Flu".
+These four pandemics came in waves, with subsequent waves being more deadly than the first [9].

 Therefore, a key element to reduce the economic consequences of Covid-19 is the ability to test individuals, given the large prevalence of asymptomatic but highly contagious people in the population.
-Massive testing is necessary to monitor the prevalence of the virus in the population in different times and geographical areas.
-It is also a necessary component to detect infected individuals, quarantine them, and provide medical treatment whenever necessary.
-Moreover, mass reliable testing would bring back people who have tested negative to work in strategic sectors of the economy, without risking a second wave of contagion.
+Massive testing is necessary to monitor the prevalence of the virus in the population in different period of times and geographical areas.
+It is also a necessary component to detect infected individuals, quarantine them and provide medical treatment whenever necessary.
+Moreover, mass reliable testing would allow to free people tested negative to bring them back to work in strategic sectors of the economy, without risking a second wave of contagion.
 As shown by the experience of South Korea, mass testing is crucial to control the pandemic.
-As stated by Dewatripont et al. (2020), "restarting production in the economy requires the reliable identification of individuals who will not contract the virus or transmit it to others, whether they have previously displayed the associated symptoms or not."
+As stated by [3], "restarting production in the economy requires the reliable identification of individuals who will not contract the virus or transmit it to others, whether they have previously displayed the associated symptoms or not".